-It is very important to know: According to the Florida Department of Veterans Affairs, a veteran should request a "FLORIDA HOMESTEAD LETTER", VAFL-27333 from the Veterans Administration and present that letter to the Property Appraiser to verify their status as totally and permanently disabled and the date as of which that status was granted.
+It is very important to know: According to the Florida Department of Veterans Affairs, a veteran can access their own information from the Veteran’s Administration through their eBenefits portal to verify their status as totally and permanently disabled and the date as of which that status was granted.
 The veteran may present the Summary of Benefits letter to the Property Appraiser as proof of eligibility.
-This letter may be obtained by contacting the Department of Veterans Affairs at (800) 827-1000.
+This letter may also be obtained by contacting the Department of Veterans Affairs at (800) 827-1000.

 This exemption is available to any honorably discharged veteran who is at least 65 years old and is deemed to be totally and permanently disabled to a degree of 10% or more.
 All or a portion of such disability must have been combat related.
 The veteran must own and occupy property in Sarasota County as their permanent residence as of January 1st of the year for which the exemption is being filed.

 Veterans who qualify may receive a percentage (%) discount on Homestead property taxes equal to the percentage of the Veteran’s permanent service connected disability as determined by the Department of Veterans Affairs at (800) 827-1000.